sql-formatter-org/sql-formatter/README.md

 It started as a port of a [PHP Library][], but has since considerably diverged.

 It supports various SQL dialects:
-GCP BigQuery, IBM DB2, Apache Hive, MariaDB, MySQL, TiDB, Couchbase N1QL, Oracle PL/SQL, PostgreSQL, Amazon Redshift, SingleStoreDB, Snowflake, Spark, SQL Server Transact-SQL, Trino (and Presto).
+GCP BigQuery, IBM DB2, DuckDB, Apache Hive, MariaDB, MySQL, TiDB, Couchbase N1QL, Oracle PL/SQL, PostgreSQL, Amazon Redshift, SingleStoreDB, Snowflake, Spark, SQL Server Transact-SQL, Trino (and Presto).
 See [language option docs](docs/language.md) for more details.

 It does not support: